smg478/UrbanRadiation/README.md

 - Testing: bash test.sh /data/testing/ solution.csv
 6 hr in a CPU based machine (+ 30 min, if processed data file needs to be generated again.
 Usually this file will be generated during the training phase (200MB))

-For detailes, please read summery-UrbanRad file
+For detailes, please refer to summery-UrbanRad file.